Student Handbook

 5. Serving in the military.

 Freshman students will be required to contract for two semesters.
-Students who do not meet the exemptions above and choose to live off campus will be charged one half of a semester standard room rate.
+Students who do not meet the exemptions above and choose to live off campus will be charged one half of a semester standard room/board rate.

 Meal Plans and Dining Services